 Before becoming the funny man on the big screen, Kevin Hart began his career as a stand-up comedian, often performing small shows.
 After placing his shows on film, Hart soon made his way into Hollywood.
 In 2015 he became the first comedian to headline and sell out an NFL football stadium for a stand-up comedy show, making history.
 Since then, he has become popular on big and small screens with movies, hosting gigs, and other projects.

-Harry Belafonte was the first Black person in entertainment history to win an Emmy Award in 1960.
-Six years earlier, the actor, singer, and activist also became the first Black man to win a Tony Award.
+Harry Belafonte was the first Black person in entertainment history to win an Emmy in 1960, taking home the award for Outstanding Performance in a Variety or Musical Program or Series.
+It was the actor, singer, and activist's hourlong CBS variety special "The Revlon Revue: Tonight With Belafonte," which featured a multitude of historical and contemporary Black musical styles, that helped him make television history.
+Six years earlier, Belafonte also became the first Black man to win a Tony Award.
 Belafonte also made a breakthrough in music outside of his acting career, introducing Trinidadian Caribbean music to a more mainstream audience.

 Phylicia Rashad first gained notoriety for playing Clair Huxtable on "The Cosby Show," which garnered her two Emmy nominations.
 Later in her career, she became the first Black woman to win a Best Actress Tony Award for her performance in the play "A Raisin in the Sun."
 She broke barriers portraying a Black woman on prime-time television who was a lawyer.